ericvc/AI-Blackjack/ai/README.md

     return vec
 ```

-For example, here we simulate the starting hand of a player using the
+For example, the starting hand of a player is generated here using the
-function we just
+function that was just
 defined.

 ``` python